tintintti/tintintti.github.io/_posts/2018-04-04-getting-started.md

 title:  title of yout post
 ---
 ```
 Then you can write your blog post using markdown!
-Pushing the new blog post (or any other changes) to GitHub will cause GitHub Pages to build and pubish on your site at *https://[username].github.io*.
+Pushing the new blog post (or any other changes) to GitHub will cause GitHub Pages to build and publish on your site at *https://[username].github.io*.